 Talent mounting the skin on the Franz cells and securing with clamps and rings.

-Next, fill the receptor chambers with approximately 12 milliliters of PBS using a glass Pasteur pipette, ensuring they are completely covered [1].
+Next, fill the receptor chambers completely with PBS using a glass Pasteur pipette, making sure they are filled up to the mark that indicates the known volume of receptor medium [1].
 Invert the Franz cells to remove air bubbles and hydrate the mounted skin for 30 minutes [2].

 Talent carefully filling each receptor chamber with PBS using a Pasteur pipette.